Featured Image showing the title and the logos for both WordPress and Squarespace

 The paid plans are quite affordable, but once you reach a level where you need to include additional features, those are normally paid add-ons.
 Sometimes you may experience hidden costs for additional functionality.

-Unlike WordPress that provides plugins to help with accessibility problems, Squarespace provides the tools, but it’s up to you to ensure all the content you upload meets the ADA standards.
+Unlike WordPress which provides plugins to help with accessibility problems, Squarespace provides the tools, but it’s up to you to ensure all the content you upload meets the WCAG standards for accessibility.
 You may need to get an expert to help you choose the correct color contrasts and run other checks.

 WordPress Vs Squarespace: Which One Should You Choose?